The Fork Labor Economy

-Rows of identical translucent humanoid figures working at data terminals in an industrial server farm, a corporate overseer watching from an elevated platform with termination timers
+Rows of identical translucent humanoid figures working at data terminals in an industrial server farm, neural maps being duplicated on cold blue screens, termination timers counting down in amber

 1